derailed-dash/demo-lz-docs/content/lz/overview.md

 LZiiB wraps these standard Google Cloud services with:

 - A **landing zone** and **(Google) project factory**, providing a repeatable and consistent way to deploy cloud services, using standardised tools, monitoring, preferred patterns, and repeatable infrastructure-as-code.
-- Default **security policies**, to meet the enterprise needs of EPAM.
+- Default **security policies**, to meet the enterprise needs of some-org.
 - **Enforced use of automation**, to prevent configuration drift and inconsistency, and to ensure agility.
 - Private, SLA-backed high bandwidth, low latency **connectivity** to on-premises data centre networks, for use cases that need it.
 (E.g. for routine high volume data transfer.)
 - **Identity and access management** that is integrated with our existing on-prem master identity provider, Active Directory.